AnyChart/docs.anychart.com/Working_with_Data/Data_From_JSON.md

 ## JSON vs JavaScript

-To load chart configuration in JSON format you should use {api:anychart#fromJson}**.fromJson()**{api} method.
+To load chart configuration in JSON format you should use {api:anychart#fromJson}fromJson(){api} method.
 Setting data using JSON format is very similar to the way of setting data in JavaScript.
 The name of every object in JSON configuration corresponds to the name of a method or parameter in JavaScript.
 Snippet below demonstrates configuration of the simple chart.

 ```
 // JSON data
 var json = {
   // chart settings
   "chart": {
     // chart type
     "type": "pie",
     // chart data
     "data": [
       {"x": "Apples", "value": "128.14", fill: "green"},
       {"x": "Oranges", "value": "128.14", fill: "orange"},
     ],
     // chart container
     "container": "container"
   }
 };

 var chart = anychart.fromJson(json);

 // draw chart
 chart.draw();
 ```

 This configuration creates chart like the one below